DBInstance

 boolean

-A value that indicates whether minor engine upgrades are applied automatically
+Specifies whether minor engine upgrades are applied automatically to the

-to the DB instance during the maintenance window.
-By default, minor engine
+DB instance during the maintenance window.
+By default, minor engine upgrades

 If you create an RDS Custom DB instance, you must set AutoMinorVersionUpgrade